 Key Points on Pursuing Dog Modeling

-Finally, even with your dog's paw already in the door, here are some important things to remember about this business and pursuing your aspirations of dog modeling and acting career:
+Finally, even with your dog's paw already in the door, there are some important things to remember.
+Learn this business and pursuing your aspirations of a dog modeling and acting career:

 - If your dog doesn't have the basic and advanced obedience skills mastered, you need to invest time into that process before you start pursuing a dog modeling or acting career.

-- You should never push your dog into a situation or role where they are uncomfortable.
-This won't just result in a bad audition, it can also create a bad reputation for your dog in the industry and put a bad taste in your dog's mouth for auditioning for roles!
+- It would be best to never push your dog into a situation or role where they are uncomfortable.
+This won't just result in a bad audition; it can also create a bad reputation for your dog in the industry and put a bad taste in your dog's mouth for auditioning for roles!

-- Always be polite, this goes for you and your dog.
+- Always be polite.
+This goes for you and your dog.
 If you need to, take a class on manners – both of you!
-The way you and your dog behave and the way you treat people in the industry has a huge impact on your future.
-People talk and you never know who has what connections, so always be kind!
+The way you and your dog behave and how you treat people in the industry greatly impact your future.
+People talk, and you never know who has what connections, so always be kind!